lljustycell999/Text-Document-Enhancer/README.md

   * pip install --upgrade pip

-6: Install the dependencies in the requirements.txt file in the terminal:
+6: Install the dependencies in the requirements.txt file by using this terminal command:

   * pip install -r requirements.txt

-7: Run the project in the terminal:
+7: Run the project in the terminal with this command:

   * python run.py